- About SHS

 1. What are your hours?

-We are open from 8AM until 5PM during the fall and spring semesters and 8AM to 4:30PM during the summer and semester breaks.
+We are open from 8AM until 4:30PM during the fall and spring semesters and 8AM to 4:30PM during the summer and semester breaks.
+We take our last patient at 4PM.
+Please allow adequate time for appointment.
 We are closed on weekends, Christmas week, and official University holidays.

 Click here for a list of after hours clinics